ChainSafe/game-docs-v2/docs/v2/11_web3wallet-mobile-and-desktop.md

 :::info

-Note: if the code for the page's functionalities are altered, it may cause unforeseen issues which we may habe trouble assisting with.
+Note: if the code for the sign page's functionalities are altered, it may cause unforeseen issues which we may have trouble assisting with.

 :::